qadan/msuvolumetool/README.md

 modify the volume of all files in the folder.
 You will be asked for the percentage modifier to use.

-The modifier is compared to an existing volume of 100%, so:
+The modifier is compared to the existing value of each sample of the .pcm and is used as a percentage by which to modify the sample, so:

-* Using a modifier of 50 sets the volume to half
+* Using a modifier of 50 halves each sample
-* Using a modifier of 200 doubles the volume
+* Using a modifier of 200 doubles each sample

 Et cetera.
+This shouldn't necessarily be used as a metric to determine the overall feel of the change in volume, just as the strict rule of how much each sample is modified by.
+You may need to run the tool a couple times to get things where you like it, or run against the `-1.pcm` file and see where that puts you.

 Alternatively, you can run the tool from the command line and target individual files.